-The more straightforward your messaging, the better.
+The more straightforward your request, the better.
 Most people will give you 10-15 seconds before deciding to tune out, so keep your ask short and sweet.

 4. Disclose any incentives.

 Sometimes offering a few dollars or a small gift will encourage more customers to give you reviews.
-But if you offer anything other than a thank-you, that information needs to be fully disclosed with each customer.
+But if you offer anything other than a thank-you, that information needs to be fully disclosed with each customer and on your reviews platform.
 You can read more about disclosures here.

 5. Include the link!

-People communicate in many different ways, and you’ll be able to get more 5-star online reviews by being just as flexible.
+Customers choose to communicate in different ways through different channels, and you’ll be able to get more 5-star online reviews by being just as flexible.

 Automation vs. Personal Outreach